Loving your wife well on a daily basis simply takes consideration and intentionality. Here are 20 quick ways to show your wife love.

 20. Have an intentional conversation with your wife.
 An intentional conversation is a dialogue between you and your spouse that will help open the flood gates of communication and uncover any issues that need to be addressed in your marriage

 My wife and I love setting aside time for Intentional Conversations.
-We have been participating in Intentional Conversations for nearly five years!
+We have been participating in these intentional conversations for nearly five years!
 This simple exercise has transformed our marriage time and time again.
 Our only regret is that we didn’t have them sooner!

 We have put together a FREE eBook, Forever By Grace: A Guide to Intentional Conversations with Your Spouse, just for you so you, too, can experience growth in your marriage!